The Rains Came: Plot

-The story centers on the redemption of its lead female character, Lady Edwina Esketh.
-Tom Ransome is an artist who leads a rather dissolute, if socially active life in the fictional town of Ranchipur, India.
-His routine is shattered with the arrival of his former lover, Lady Edwina Esketh, who has since married the elderly Lord Esketh.
-Lady Edwina first sets out to seduce, then gradually falls in love with, Major Rama Safti who represents the "new India."
+The story centers on the redemption of Lady Edwina Esketh.
+Tom Ransome is an artist who leads a rather dissolute and socially active life in the fictional Hindu Princely State of Ranchipur, India.
+His routine is shattered with the arrival of Lady Edwina Esketh, his former lover, who has married the elderly Lord Esketh.
+Lady Edwina first tries to seduce but gradually falls in love with Major Rama Safti, who represents the "new India."

 Ranchipur is devastated by an earthquake, which causes a flood, which causes a cholera epidemic.
-Lord Esketh dies and Lady Esketh renounces her hedonistic life in favor of helping the sick alongside Major Safti.
-She accidentally drinks from a glass that has just been used by a patient, becomes infected and dies, making it possible for Safti to become the ruler of a kingdom that he will presumably reform.
-In the course of the story, a missionary's daughter, Fern Simon, and Ransome also fall in love.
+Lord Esketh dies, and Lady Esketh renounces her hedonistic life in favor of helping the sick with Major Safti.
+She accidentally drinks from a glass that a patient has used, becomes infected, and dies, making it possible for Safti to become the ruler of a kingdom that he presumably will reform.
+Throughout the story, Fern Simon, a missionary's daughter, and Ransome also fall in love.